Denis Moran (Gaelic footballer)

-Denis "Ogie" Moran (born 16 January 1956 in Ballybunion, County Kerry) is an Irish former Gaelic footballer and manager.
-He played football with his local club Beale, his divisional side Shannon Rangers and also at senior level for the Kerry county team between 1975 and 1987.
+Denis "Ogie" Moran (born 16 January 1956) in Ballybunion, County Kerry) is an Irish former Gaelic footballer and manager.
+He played football with his local club Beale, his divisional side Shannon Rangers and also at the senior level for the Kerry County team between 1975 and 1987.

 Early life

 Denis 'Ogie' Moran was born in Ballybunion, County Kerry in 1956.
-Born into a family that had a keen interest in Gaelic games, Moran's father instilled a love of the games in his son by bringing him to matches every weekend.
-In 1962 he was only six years-old when he travelled to Croke Park as the mascot to the Kerry team that captured the All-Ireland title.
+Born into a family that had an interest in Gaelic games, Moran's father brought him to matches every weekend.
+In 1962, he travelled to Croke Park as the mascot to the Kerry team that captured the All-Ireland title.

 Moran was educated at the local national school and later boarded at the famous Franciscan College in Gormanston, County Meath.
-Here his football skills came to the fore and he became a key member of the college senior team that captured three Leinster colleges' titles in-a-row between 1972 and 1974.
+Moran became a key member of the college senior team that captured three Leinster colleges' titles in a row between 1972 and 1974.
 In 1973, Moran's side reached the final of the All-Ireland series.
 St Michael's College from Enniskillen provided the opposition on that occasion and a close game developed.
-At the end of the hours the Franciscan's had won the day by 1-8 to 1-6 and Moran picked up an All-Ireland colleges' winners' medal.
+At the end of the game, the Franciscans had won the day by 1-8 to 1-6 and Moran picked up an All-Ireland Colleges' winners' medal.

 Playing career

 Club

-Moran played his club football and hurling with a host of different clubs throughout the 1970s and 1980s.
-As a footballer he enjoyed much success with his local club Beale and as a member of the Shannon Rangers divisional side.
+Moran played his club football and hurling throughout the 1970s and 1980s.
+As a footballer, he enjoyed much success with his local club Beale and as a member of the Shannon Rangers divisional side.
 Moran was also regarded as a hurler of note, lining out with the famous Ballyduff side in the northern part of the county.

-As a key member of the Beale senior football team, Moran helped his team to seven North Kerry divisional titles between 1977 and 1989.
+As a key member of the Beale senior football team, Moran helped his team seven North Kerry divisional titles between 1977 and 1989.
 This included Beale's very first divisional title in 1977, the first of a famous three-in-a-row.

 As a hurler, Moran captured numerous North Kerry divisional titles.
 He also claimed the ultimate honour by winning a county senior championship winners' medal.

 It was with divisional side Shannon Rangers, however, that Moran enjoyed the ultimate success in terms of club football in Kerry.
 In 1972, he was only sixteen years-old when he was picked for the team.
 Rangers reached the final of the County Senior Championship that year, with Mid Kerry providing the opposition.
 A victory on that occasion gave Moran a county winners' medal.

-Five years later Moran lined out in his second county final, this time with nearby rivals Feale Rangers providing the opposition.
+Five years later, Moran lined out in his second county final, this time with nearby rivals Feale Rangers providing the opposition.
 Another victory followed on that occasion, giving the Beale club man a second and final county winners' medal.